What Is Long-Term Care?

 - Clean living and recreational spaces

-- Visits from family and friends as frequently as they’d like
+- Visits from family and friends as frequently as they would like

 - An abundance of recreational activities